newbisi/mkprop/README.md

 **This package is still under development.
 Future versions might have different API.
 The current version is not fully documented.**

 ## Getting started
-run `python -m pip install .` inside the mkprop folder to install the package.
+Install the latest release from the pypi package manager `python -m pip install mkprop`

 ## Mathematical problem description